hidekihill/hidekihill.github.io/README.md

 ## Usage

-Lanyon is a theme built on top of [Poole](https://github.com/poole/poole), which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
-See [the Poole usage guidelines](https://github.com/poole/poole#usage) for how to install and use Jekyll.
+View the GitHub for this template: [Lanyon](https://github.com/poole/lanyon).

 ### Sidebar menu

-Create a list of nav links in the sidebar by assigning each Jekyll page the correct layout in the page's [front-matter](http://jekyllrb.com/docs/frontmatter/).
+Create a list of nav links in the sidebar by assigning each page the correct layout in the page's [front-matter](http://jekyllrb.com/docs/frontmatter/).

 ```
 ---